3 Philadelphia dental practices shut down, patients urged to get tested

 - 6536 Woodland Avenue

-Patients who attended these clinics between January 1, 2017 and December 7, 2018, are advised to get tested for hepatitis C virus, hepatitis B virus and HIV.
+Patients who attended these offices between January 1, 2017 and December 7, 2018, are advised to get tested for hepatitis C virus, hepatitis B virus and HIV.

 The health department believes the risk of infection to be low, and is not aware of any infections as a result of these unsafe practices.